A Note From the Editor

 For its 2018 swimsuit shoot, Sports Illustrated exported five outstanding athletes to Aruban sands: snowboarding queen Brenna Huckaby, tennis aces Sloane Stephens and Genie Bouchard, golfer Paige Spiranac, and Olympic gold medalist in gymnastics Aly Reisman all posed in suits skimpier than their regular sports gear and still looked fantastic.

-Where They Stayed on Aruba
+Where They Stayed

 The Sports Illustrated team chose Tierra del Sol Resort & Golf to accommodate the athletes.
 It isn't a traditional hotel; rather than offering rooms and suites, Tierra del Sol rents 32 condos, villas, and estate homes that provide more space and privacy than typical island lodging.